ChiefTomato/FanControl.VUDialPlugin.Releases/README.md

 ## Why use Fan Control to drive the VU1 dials?
 - Fan Control is a great piece of software with simple and easy to use plugin architecture.
 Go support Rémi Mercier on the continued development of Fan Control.
-- It has a control/sensor structure that maps great to the VU Dail use case.
+- It has a control/sensor structure that maps great to the VU Dial use case.
 - I'm already using Fan Control and I don't need another program to run in the background to control my dials.
-- A HWInfo plugin exists for Fancontrol, so it should be possible to use HWInfo sensors as source for VU Dail through the plugin.
+- A HWInfo plugin exists for Fan Control, so it should be possible to use HWInfo sensors as source for VU Dial through the plugin.